grafana/k6-docs/src/data/markdown/docs/02 javascript api/08 k6-http/60 CookieJar/CookieJar-delete-url-name.md

 ---
-title: 'CookieJar.delete(url)'
+title: 'CookieJar.delete(url, name)'
-excerpt: 'Delete the `name` cookie for the given URL.'
+excerpt: 'Delete a cookie of a specified `name` for the given URL.'
 ---

 | Parameter | Type   | Description |